ipfs/specs/routing/ROUTING_V1_HTTP.md

 - `PieceCID`: the CID of the [piece](https://spec.filecoin.io/systems/filecoin_files/piece/#section-systems.filecoin_files.piece) within which the data is stored
 - `VerifiedDeal`: whether the deal corresponding to the data is verified
 - `FastRetrieval`: whether the provider claims there is an unsealed copy of the data available for fast retrieval

+## Known Routers

+This section contains a non-exhaustive list of known routers that may be supported by clients and servers.

+- "ipfs-public-dht" - The IPFS Public DHT corresponding to the libp2p protocol ID `/ipfs/kad/1.0.0`